 Whilst being in vegetative stage make sure you let your plants get the most out off this stage as its essentially building the basics off your grow, the aim is to create a strong canopy that will later transform into a room full off buds.
 There is tons off people out there that rush this stage as they just want there buds to start coming out and want the whole stage to be as quick as possible not realising how much off an effect it has on your plants and the total outcome.

-If you are using Sea Off Green for example that’s understandable, that consists off allowing your plants to be in vegetative stage up to 2 weeks before flipping to flowering, for more on that check out my training blog it explains that method and other training methods available to increase yield and quality off the plant.
-Other then that not allowing your plants to get the most out off the veg stage will not give you the yield that you want, most people do this as growing weed is a long process and you need a lot off patience to do so, especially if you are planning on growing strains with vegetative times off around 9-10 weeks.
+If you are using Sea Off Green for example that’s understandable, that consists off allowing your plants to be in Vegetative stage up to 2 weeks before flipping to flowering, for more on that check out my training blog it explains that method and other training methods available to increase yield and quality off the plant.
+Other then that not allowing your plants to get the most out off the Vegetative stage will not give you the yield that you want, most people do this as growing weed is a long process and you need a lot off patience to do so, especially if you are planning on growing strains with vegetative times off around 9-10 weeks.
 Giving your plants that extra couple off weeks in this stage will really show once it comes to flowering and when it is all over and you finally get to cut them down you will then be happy and relieved you left them that extra bit longer as your yield will be as expected.